 His assistants’ immediately begin to gather wood while others start rubbing sticks together.
 When the sticks start smoking, a clump of dry grass is put near the smoke, it’s blown on and it suddenly bursts into flames.
 Within ten minutes the hunters are eating parts of the roasted dik dik and bring the rest if it back to the community.

-To read more about hunting with the Hadza check out our online magazine.
+To read more about the Hadza check out this story.